kettanaito/webpack-research/outcome.md

 * **Pros:**
   * More granular control over what gets included into the vendor bundle
 * **Cons:**
-  * Forces to modify module's array each time a dependency is installed or removed (bad maintainance)
+  * Forces to modify module's array each time a dependency is installed or removed (bad maintainance).
+Missing module during the webpack build will result into error and can break the whole build

 #### B. Use `package.dependencies` dynamically :white_check_mark:
 Since our projects are not libraries, and are not meant to be installed differently rather than `npm install`, the separation into `devDependencies` and `dependencies` is quite relative.
 This allows us to control what goes into the vendor bundle by simply installing the module using a `-S` flag (which says that the module is a save dependency for the project).